Petit Theft Charges in Miami-Dade County

-Theft Crime Defense in Miami-Dade & Broward Counties
+Theft Crime Defense in Broward County and all of South Florida

 Petit theft, or "petty" theft, is considered a misdemeanor offense in Florida.
 The degree of the misdemeanor depends upon not only the value of the property but upon whether the accused has prior convictions for any theft-related crime.